ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/setting-up-authentication-and-authorization.dotnet.markdown

 ---
 {NOTE: }

-* Authentication and authorization is based on [Client X.509 Certificates](../server/security/authorization/security-clearance-and-permissions).
+* Authentication and authorization are based on [Client X.509 Certificates](../server/security/authorization/security-clearance-and-permissions).

 {INFO: Running On HTTPS}If your RavenDB instance runs on https, your application must have a certificate in order to access the server.
 Read more in [Security Overview](../server/security/overview).{INFO/}

-* X.509 certificates can be obtained for free through RavenDB.
+* X.509 certificates from [Let's Encrypt](https://letsencrypt.org/) can be obtained for free through RavenDB.
 Alternatively, use your own certificate.
 Read more in the [Setup Wizard Walkthrough](../start/installation/setup-wizard#secure-setup-with-a-let).

-* Pass your certificate to the document store's `Certificate` property, as shown in the [example code](#example) below.
+* Pass your certificate to the document store's `Certificate` property, as shown in the example code [below](#example).

 {NOTE/}

+---
 {PANEL:Example - Initializing Document Store With Certificate}<a name="example"></a>

 {CODE client_cert@ClientApi\Certificate.cs /}